 The horses on Assateague Island are feral, which means they’re descended from domestic horses.
 Once a year they’re rounded up and auctioned off.

-The mummichog, or mud minnow is a little fish that lives in Chesapeake Bay and can tolerate a great range of temperatures, high salinity, poorly oxygenated water and pollution.
-In 1973, mummichog were part of the cargo of Skylab and were the first fish to go into space.
+The mummichog or mud minnow is a little fish that lives in the Chesapeake Bay and can tolerate a great range of temperatures, high salinity, poorly oxygenated water, and pollution.
+In 1973, mummichog was part of the cargo of Skylab and was the first fish to go into space.
 Horseshoe crabs, whose species is about 450 million years old and who are collected for their sapphire blue blood, are visitors to Maryland’s shores.

 The Most Dangerous Animals In Maryland Today